matchstick/vagrant/README.md

-# vagrantwindows
+# vagrant
-vagrant setup for windows VM work.
+vagrant repo for setup files

 ## Install an RDP client